-Though Northeast Alabama Community College is able to meet all the needs of some of our students, we realize that sometimes a transfer to another university is necessary in order to complete your degree.
-You may have concerns about your course credits or when you need to apply.
-Rest assured; the College and Career Planning Center has you covered.
-Bryon Miller is our Transfer Advisor, and he is familiar with the programs at state universities and colleges.
-He is able to provide our transfer students with great guidance during their transition.
-Contact Bryon today to discuss your path going forward.
+We want to assist you in completing your goals here at NACC and make your transfer process as smooth as possible.
+You may have questions about your course credits or when you need to apply to the four-year institution.
+Rest assured, the College and Career Planning Center has you covered.
+Holly Williams is our Career/Transfer Advisor, and she is familiar with the programs at state universities and colleges.
+She can provide our transfer students with excellent guidance during their transition.
+Contact Holly today at email@example.com to discuss your transfer process.

 Remember: If you follow all instructions on your Transfer Guide and are admitted to the college or university, Alabama state law GUARANTEES that your credits will transfer!!

-For PRIVATE college and universities, you will need to use the 2 to 4 Transfer Guide.
+For PRIVATE colleges and universities, you will need to use the 2 to 4 Transfer Guide.

 Transfer to independent (private) colleges in Alabama through the 2to4 TRANSFER PROGRAM.
 2to4 Program Transfer Guides tell you how to complete majors in Alabama’s independent colleges after earning an associate’s degree at Northeast (similar to the STARS Guides for public colleges).
 Your Transfer Guide lists the NACC courses to take for your chosen major at one of these colleges.
-If you follow the Transfer Guide, you can graduate from the independent college at the same time as students who start there when you start Northeast.
+If you follow the Transfer Guide, you can graduate from the independent college at the same time as students who start there.

 2to4 Transfer Program information and Transfer Guides are here:

-Follow these steps and enjoy a seamless transfer from Northeast!
+Follow these steps and enjoy a seamless transfer from NACC!